wp-plugins/waving-portfolio/README.txt

 * Implement a portfolio custom management posts, so the user can add their items easily
 * Add modal effects for each portfolio
 * Added gallary support feature that could be nested inside portfolios as described in FAQ
+* Fixing the portfolio grid layout, and make it as inline-block which will adapt automatically inside of the wrapper corresponding to the wrappers width.
+* Adding width attribute to the shortcode, so users can change the width according to their needs.

 == Upgrade Notice ==